You earn more money by creating more value for more people.

 How to Pay More

-Let’s consider this question: What can you afford pay per class?
+Let’s consider this question: What can you afford to pay per class?

 Take all your group or class revenue.
 Multiply that by 44.4 percent.
 That’s your total class budget for staff.